ssss1029/newssight/README.md

 # Newssight Overview
 Node.js app, similar to Polisight.
 This is still in the works.
-I am trying to transfer most of the Meteor.js functionality in the polisight repo into Node.js, in order to get more control over the processing.
-Also adding wayy more features into this iteration, and making it more scalable

 Technologies used:
 - Node.js